Ways to Vote

 Use the links below to learn about the different voting options available for San Francisco voters.

-All registered voters in California may access their ballots using a remote accessible vote-by-mail (AVBM) system for the November 3, 2020, Election.
-The AVBM System allows voters to download and mark their ballots using common internet-connected devices, such as computers or tablets, and is compatible with personal assistive technology.
+The accessible vote-by-mail (AVBM) system allows voters with disabilities and those serving in the military or living overseas to download and mark their ballots using internet connected devices such as computers or tablets, and is compatible with personal assistive technology.
 At the Voting Center – On or Before Election Day

-The Voting Center will provide ballots and services to all City residents who wish to pick up or drop off vote-by-mail ballots, register to vote, obtain personal assistance, use accessible voting equipment, obtain replacement ballots, or cast their ballots in person.
-To protect public health, the Voting Center will be set up in front of Bill Graham Civic Auditorium on 99 Grove Street, between Polk and Larkin streets.
+During an early voting period, any voter may visit a Voting Center to pick up or drop-off their vote-by-mail ballot, register to vote, obtain personal assistance, use accessible voting equipment, obtain a replacement ballot, or cast their ballot in person.
 At Your Polling Place on Election Day

-The Department will offer in-person voting services at 588 neighborhood polling places on Election Day, November 3, 2020.
-Polling places will be open on Election Day from 7 a.m. to 8 p.m.
+Neighborhood polling places are open on Election Day from 7 a.m. to 8 p.m. for in-person voting and vote-by-mail ballot drop-off, and offer a number of resources for voters.
 By authorizing another person to pick up your ballot

-Those who miss the voter registration deadline on October 19 may visit the Voting Center or a polling place to register and cast a provisional ballot using the Conditional Voter Registration process.
+Those who miss the voter registration deadline may visit any in-person voting location to register and cast a provisional ballot using the Conditional Voter Registration process.
 Interim Guidance: Safer Voting During COVID-19 (PDF)

 Interim Guidance: Safer Voting During COVID-19 was developed by the San Francisco Department of Public Health and the Department of Elections in an effort to promote health and safety of voters, Department of Election staff, and associated personnel such as poll workers.